lmtani/iap-auth/README.md

 #### Authenticating a user account

-This way users do not need to have a service account or Google SKD installed.
+This way users do not need to have a service account or Google SDK installed.
 You'll need to [create an OAuth 2.0 client ID](https://cloud.google.com/iap/docs/authentication-howto#authenticating_from_a_desktop_app) and then use this lib as follows:

 ```python
 from iap_auth.user_client import UserAuth, UserIapClient